Rehab and Release

 With every bird, the key to a release site is appropriate habitat for that bird!
 Weather plays a factor, too.
 We want to give these rehabilitated birds every chance at continued success, so will not release right before a winter storm or during one of Iowa's blazing hot spells.
 Owls tend to be released late in the day.
 Birds that migrate (like peregrines, osprey, swans, and barn owls) and are ready for release after fall migration are held to be released the next spring.
 The same is true for winter visitors that are not ready for release when others of their species are heading back north to breeding territory in the spring.

-SOAR has one public release event each year, usually held in late August.
+SOAR, occasionally has a public release event, usually held in the fall.
 Otherwise most releases are subdued and low-key.
 We do our best to document the release and share here.